 With so many videos on the Internet competing for attention, a video thumbnail can determine whether your video is watched or ignored.

-How do I select a click-worthy thumbnail?
+How do I select an engaging thumbnail?

 A thumbnail should achieve the following things: